Overview

 Culture of Safety

-Quality & Safety is one of our core values and caregiver behaviors associated with this value include ensuring the highest standards and excellent outcomes through effective interactions, decision-making and actions.
-We embed Quality & Safety in our daily operations by establishing and upholding comprehensive safety policies and standard operating procedures, providing extensive safety training to our caregivers and using a Safety Event Reporting System (SERS).
+We embed Safety & Quality in our daily operations by establishing and upholding comprehensive safety policies and standard operating procedures, providing extensive safety training to our caregivers and using a Safety Event Reporting System (SERS).
 Cleveland Clinic’s online SERS enables all caregivers to report a near miss, process problem or a patient event.
+All caregivers are continually supported in utilizing our high reliability behaviors to break down barriers to psychological safety and effective communication.

-Safety Champions
+Safety champions

 To promote a culture of safety, we ask all caregivers to: